-At our last sitting Dr. Bliss came and requested us to write to his darling Cora and little one, and say be had no regrets only for their sakes in leaving them in such straightened circumstances.
+At our last sitting Dr. Bliss came and relittle one, and say he had no regrets only for their sakes in leaving them in such straightened circumstances.
 He now realizes who his true friends are and will more than make it up to them."